Is Croatia worth visiting?

 — Good Food Festival Dubrovnik: This festival celebrates the city's culinary traditions and showcases the best of local cuisine.
 The festival features cooking demonstrations, tastings, and workshops, and takes place in October.

-— Dubrovnik Winter Festival: This festival takes place during the winter months, from late November to early January, and features a range of activities, including concerts, exhibitions, and cultural events, as well as a Christmas market and ice skating rink.
+— Dubrovnik Winter Festival: This festival takes place during the winter months, from late November to early January, and features a range of activities, including concerts, exhibitions, and cultural events, as well as a Christmas market and a good ice skating rink.

 Some of the best moments in Dubrovnik happen in the off-season.
 See what it’s all about!

-Plitvice Lakes National Park, located in central Croatia, is also a UNESCO World Heritage site and again, one of the country's most popular tourist destinations.
-It is the oldest and largest national park in the country, covering an area of around 300km2 and boasting a unique ecosystem.
 While the park's stunning waterfalls, lakes, and forests have long been a draw for visitors, in recent years, the park has faced significant challenges related to overtourism.

 During the peak summer season, the park can be extremely crowded, with long lines, congested walking paths, and overcrowded viewpoints.
 The sheer number of visitors can also have negative impacts on the environment, including increased pollution, erosion, and damage to sensitive ecosystems.
-Many try, despite warnings, to swim in the turquoise waters of the lakes, feed the fish, or leave food for other animals.

 However, the biggest threats to the park’s survival come from its surroundings, rather than from within the protected area.
 In 2014, the local government rolled back laws preventing development in regions neighbouring the park.
-The number of private apartments subsequently rose from 16 in 2009 to over 300 in 2017, with a jump in overnight stays from 600 to over 30,000 in the same period.

-The new construction is not connected to any sewage system.
 Instead, the houses get the water they need directly from the lake basin and empty their waste water into the surrounding land.
 This has resulted in the creation of what locals sarcastically refer to as Plitvice’s “17th lake”, a foul-smelling pool serviced by an unidentified drainpipe.

-The municipality has little in the way of resources to cope with the problem.
 It is the poorest and least populated county in Croatia, and the lion’s share of the income generated by ticket sales from the park goes directly to the state.
-Only 6% remains with the local municipality.

 In recent years, UNESCO has prompted action by threatening to withdraw the site’s inclusion on its list of world heritage sites because of unsustainable tourism and construction practices.
 In response, park management has limited the number of daily visitors, promoted off-season visitation, and introduced new trails and walking paths to distribute visitors more evenly throughout the park.

-The park has also hiked daily ticket prices to 40 EUR per adult.
 Given the overwhelming demand to visit the park, these higher prices are a fair reflection of the park’s value, and they also enable the area to invest in skilled staff and critical conservation measures.

 You can support these efforts by visiting off-peak and doing your research on accommodation and meal choices.
-But you could also consider hewing a different path and visiting another park in Croatia’s impressive national system.

 Krka National Park: Located in southern Croatia, Krka National Park is home to a series of waterfalls and cascades, including the stunning Skradinski Buk waterfall, as well as diverse flora and fauna.